akkana/pytopo/README.rst

     convert source-map.jpg -rotate 90 -crop 300x300 -repage +0+0 out-map%02d.jpg

-(Don't use *-trim* as part of that command; it will give you maps of inconsistent sizes, and pytopo will have no way to tell where the origin of the map should be.
+(Don't use *-trim*; it will give you maps of inconsistent sizes, and pytopo will have no way to tell where the origin of the map should be.)

 PyTopo can also use tiles from a few commercial programs like the old *National Geographic Topo!* CDROM sets.